Btrwrld/Simple-FCN/README.md

 ### Requirements
-* Octave 4.4.1 or greater installed.
+* Octave 4.4.1 or greater installed with the statistics and optim packages.

 ### Execution instructions